0xB10C/b10g/_posts/2017-12-18-The-300MB-default-maxmempool-problem.md

 {: .text-justify}

 I came a cross a particular form of this problem, when a friend asked me, why he can see a certain low-fee transaction on [bitaps.com](https://bitaps.com), but not on [blockchain.info](https://blockchain.info).
-My local node, with a default 300MB _maxmempool_, responded with an error on calling the _getrawtransaction_ RPC with the txid.
+My local node, with a default 300 MB _maxmempool_, responded with an error on calling the _getrawtransaction_ RPC with the txid.
 {: .text-justify}

 {% highlight sh %}